 Heavy bag stand

 Are you a boxer?
 Martial artist?
 MMA fighter?
 Believe it or not, you can set up a punching bag on a power tower.
 Xmark has a power tower like this.
-Hitting a bag to warm up for a full and functional upper body workout what s not to love?
+Hitting a bag to warm up for a full and functional upper body workout.

 The simpler cousin of the cross cable, the power band is a powerful tool for body weight exercise.
 Just grab the handle and stretch it out to provide your own resistance.
 You don t really even need to hook it on something, but it's awfully convenient.